Aspect weaver: Weaving in AspectJ

 In the programming language AspectJ, pointcuts, join points, and the modularized code are defined in an aspect block similar to that of Java classes.
 Classes are defined using Java syntax.
 The weaving process consists of executing the aspect advice to produce only a set of generated classes that have the aspect implementation code woven into it.

 The example at right shows a potential implementation of an aspect which logs the entry and exit of all methods.
-Without an aspect weaver, this feature would necessitate duplication of code in the class for every method.
+Without an aspect weaver, this feature would require duplication of code in the class for every method.
 Instead, the entry and exit code is defined solely within the aspect.

 The aspect weaver analyzes the advice specified by the pointcut in the aspect and uses that advice to distribute the implementation code into the defined class.
 The code differs slightly in each method due to slight variances in requirements for the method (as the method identifier has changed).
 The aspect weaver determines the appropriate code to generate in each situation as defined by the implementation advice and then injects it into methods matching the specified pointcut.